-O. Livestock may be brought to the fairgrounds on Thursday evening before the fair.
+O. Livestock may be brought to the fairgrounds on Thursday before the Fair.

 P. The tie-outs will be the designated unloading area for all cattle.
-All cattle must be unloaded into the tie-outs and not on the main fair grounds (inside the pipe rails) for safety reasons.
+All cattle must be unloaded into the tieouts and not on the main fairgrounds (inside the pipe rails) for safety reasons.

-Q. Horse projects -- see Division G or fair representative.
+Q. Horse projects - see Division G or fair representative.

 R. Champion and Reserve Champion winners in the Carcass Contest will be awarded the 3rd and 4th spots in the Premium Sale.
-In order to compete in the Carcass Contest, animals must fall within the designated weight ranges to be selected as grand or reserve grand champion.
+To compete in the Carcass Contest, animals must fall within the designated weight ranges to be selected as grand or reserve grand champion.
 Ultrasound services are being donated by Redland Veterinary Hospital.

 S. Manure must be deposited in the designated area.
-This area is located across the road north of the show arena and east of the wash racks.
-Please do not dispose of manure in the trash cans.
+This area is across the road north of the show arena and east of the wash racks.
+Please do not dispose of manure in trash cans.